-The parent appeals, through a lay advocate from Prime Advocacy, LLC, alleging that the IHO erred in finding that the parent failed to meet her burden of proving the appropriateness of the unilaterally-obtained services.
-Additionally, the parent argues that the IHO erred in finding that an administrator from HLER was an inadequate witness to testify regarding the student's progress.
+The parent appeals, through a lay advocate from Prime Advocacy, LLC (Prime Advocacy), alleging that the IHO erred in finding that the parent failed to meet her burden of proving the appropriateness of the unilaterally-obtained SETSS.

-In its answer, the district alleges, among other things, that the parent failed to timely serve the request for review.
-5, 6
+In an answer with cross-appeal, the district alleges, among other things, that the parent failed to timely serve the request for review.
+The parent submitted a reply and answer to the district's cross-appeal.

-V. Discussion - Timeliness of Appeal
+V. Discussion-Timeliness of Appeal